1939 Imperial Airways Short Empire ditching: Rescue

-As soon as it was realised at Port Washington that Cavalier was going to land in the sea, Port Washington requested a Pan American World Airways Sikorsky S-42 flying boat from Hamilton, Bermuda, to go to her assistance.
-The United States Coast Guard sent a flying boat from Long Island to Cavalier's last known position but it did not find her.
+As soon as it was realised at Port Washington that Cavalier was going to land in the sea, Port Washington requested a Pan American World Airways Sikorsky S-42 flying boat from Hamilton, Bermuda, to participate in search and rescue.
+The United States Coast Guard sent a flying boat from Long Island to Cavalier's last known position but it was not found there.
 A United States Army Air Corps Boeing B-17 Flying Fortress heavy bomber made a sortie from Langley Field in Virginia to search for Cavalier but had to return before midnight without success.
 Other aircraft also tried in vain to find the Cavalier.

-The US Coast Guard also despatched two cutters and two patrol boats to the scene; one was only 70 nautical miles (130 km) away but the other three had to come from Cape Cod, Massachusetts; New York; and Norfolk, Virginia.
-The commercial tanker Esso Baytown was the first to arrive at the scene of the accident and reported at 23:25 that she had sighted wreckage and had lowered her lifeboats.
-By listening for the sound of their cries – they were in fact singing – Esso Baytown rescued six passengers and four members of the crew who had clung together on the water for ten hours.
+The US Coast Guard also dispatched two cutters and two patrol boats to the scene; one was only 70 nautical miles (130 km) away but the other three had to come from Cape Cod, Massachusetts; New York; and Norfolk, Virginia.
+The commercial tanker Esso Baytown was the first to arrive at the scene of the accident and reported at 23:25 that wreckage had been spotted and lifeboats had been lowered.
+By listening for the survivors' calls for help Esso Baytown rescued six passengers and four members of the crew who had clung together on the water for ten hours.
 The United States Navy gunboat USS Erie (PG-50) transferred a doctor to Esso Baytown but because of the high seas and darkness had to discontinue the search for any other survivors.
-The ten survivors were taken to New York, arriving on 23 January 1939; the other three people aboard were lost.
+The ten survivors were taken to New York, arriving on 23 January 1939; the other three people aboard drowned at sea.

 Report

 The British Air Ministry's Inspector of Accidents reported that the accident had been caused by icing in the carburettors of all four engines.
-This caused a full loss of power in the inboard engines and partial loss in the outer; the commander of the Cavalier had reported icing problems prior to ditching.
+This caused a full loss of power in the inboard engines and partial loss in the outer; the captain of the Cavalier had reported icing problems prior to ditching.
 The inspector recommended that extra heating of carburetters and of the incoming air be provided and that a temperature indicator be installed.
 He also advised that passengers should be instructed in the fastening of lifebelts and the location of emergency exits and recommended the provision of extra life-saving equipment like rafts and pyrotechnic signals and that passengers should fasten safety belts at take-off and alighting.